SensesProject/extreme-events/src/assets/text/en.md

 +++ cat-intro

-Other drivers for extreme events considered here are, for instance, precipitation and humidity.
-Not all of them follow a normal distribution, but they experience changes to their distribution under climate change and can reach new extremes.
+Not all drivers of extreme events (e.g. precipitation) follow a normal distribution, but their distributions are also subject to change under climate change and can reach new extremes.

 In this analysis, we define the thresholds of what constitutes an extreme event relative to the preindustrial climate.
-It allows us to examine changes in temperatures, that already occur today, as well as a glimpse at future global warming levels.
+It allows us to examine changes under temperatures, that already occur today, as well as a glimpse at future global warming levels.

 +++ cat-exposure 1